-I’m in the very early stages of creating a solo suitcase-theater performance project, slated to debut in 2015.
+I’m still in the early stages of creating a suitcase-theater performance project, slated to debut in 2017.
 Using puppetry, clown, storytelling and audience interaction, this project explores notions of dislocation and travel, temporarily transforming train platforms, bus stations and baggage claim terminals into sites of performative inquiry and human exchange.
 Currently, I’m fundraising, brainstorming and looking for luggage…

 A Fellowship at New Urban Arts